kvijayasekhar/AI-Glossary/AIGlossary.md

           AGI refers to AI systems that can learn, reason, and adapt to different tasks, exhibiting a level of intelligence similar to human cognition.
         </p>
       </div>
+      <div class="card"> <h2>Artificial General Intelligence (AGI)</h2> <p><strong>What is AGI?</strong><br/> AGI refers to a type of artificial intelligence that aims to replicate human-level intelligence.
+It is a hypothetical or theoretical AI that can understand, learn, and perform intellectual tasks across virtually any domain that a human can.
+Unlike narrow AI, which specializes in specific tasks, AGI possesses the ability to generalize knowledge, adapt autonomously, solve novel problems, and exhibit reasoning comparable to human cognition. </p> <p><strong>Why AGI?</strong><br/> - To develop machines capable of versatile and flexible thinking beyond pre-programmed tasks.<br/> - To automate and solve complex, multi-domain problems that humans currently handle.<br/> - To revolutionize industries through unprecedented productivity, innovation, and efficiency.<br/> - To enable autonomous learning and self-improvement over time, reducing reliance on human intervention.<br/> - To potentially assist in addressing global challenges like healthcare, climate change, and education by applying human-level reasoning and creativity. </p> <p><strong>When to use AGI?</strong><br/> - When tasks require broad, adaptable intelligence that can switch across domains.<br/> - For problems that are novel, complex, or ambiguous, where programmed solutions are insufficient.<br/> - In scenarios demanding high-level reasoning, real-time decision-making, and autonomous goal-directed behavior.<br/> - For applications needing natural language understanding, creative problem-solving, or social and emotional cognition.<br/> - Currently, AGI remains a theoretical goal and is not yet available for practical use.
+Its deployment will require careful ethical considerations and oversight. </p> </div>
       <div class="card">
         <h2>Chain-of-Thought Prompting</h2>
         <p>